-14.1.1 Monitor Source Selection, Level, Cut & Dim
+14.1.1 Monitor Source Selection, Cut & Dim

 The console provides two monitor outputs with independent source selection, volume, cut and dim: CRM 1 supports 5.1 surround, while CRM 2 is stereo.
-There are also two stereo headphone outputs which follow the monitor source selectors and have their own level control.
+There are also two stereo headphone outputs which follow the monitor source selectors and have their own level control (via STUDIO/PFL).